maximakhatov/key-value-store/README.md

 Simple Key-Value storage, made for learning Go.

 [Build Redis from scratch](https://www.build-redis-from-scratch.dev) was used as a reference.
-(TODO: list of my improvements)
+My changes:
+- Env configuration support (with Viper module)